 Chimney breasts and fireplaces

 Repair category 1

 Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
-It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
-The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
-The flue

-should be regularly swept.

 Internal decorations

 Repair category 1

-Notes The property is in reasonably good decorative order.
+Notes The property is in reasonable decorative order.

 Cellars

 Repair category N/A

 Notes Not applicable.